Immigration Reform

 Through immigration reform, we can provide noncitizens with a system of justice that provides due process of law and a meaningful opportunity to be heard.
 Because it can be a contentious and wide-ranging issue, we aim to provide advocates with facts and work to move bipartisan solutions forward.
 Read more about topics like legalization for undocumented immigrants and border security below.

-Six percent of Oklahoma residents are immigrants, while another 6 percent of residents are native-born U.S. citizens with at least one immigrant parent.
+Seven percent of Nebraska residents are immigrants, while another 7 percent of residents are native-born U.S. citizens with at least one immigrant parent.
 Read More

-One in 12 Utah residents is an immigrant, and another 1 in 12 residents is a native-born U.S. citizen with at least one immigrant parent.
+One in seven Illinois residents is an immigrant, while another one in seven residents is a native-born U.S. citizen with at least one immigrant parent.
 Read More

 White House Task Force Unveils Federal Immigrant Integration Recommendations